 I believe that teachers should model team leadership.

 This is no walk in the park, I know.
-But perhaps the insight that we’ve garnered studying work teams may help us in this endeavor.
+But perhaps the insight that we’ve garnered studying work teams may help us in this endeavour.

 Another key component of team performance is structure and clarity.
 In an earlier post, I shared the power of establishing a ‘group agreement’ for ensuring teams have a unified vision, common values and norms, and clear individual expectations.
 This can be a powerful tool for educators to ensure that the classroom environment has structure and clarity as well.

-Having an opportunity to be a part of a classroom that functions like a high performing team will may just set students up for a lifetime of success in the workplace.
+Having an opportunity to be a part of a classroom that functions as a high performing team will just set students up for a lifetime of success in the workplace.